NREL/nrelWattileExt/demo/DEMO.md

 --------------

 At this time, Wattile model training happens outside of SkySpark.
-A Python notebook that demonstrates how to build the Headquarters example model is available in the [Wattile_Examples] repository on GitHub.
-The example model:
+A Python notebook that demonstrates how to build the "Headquarters-Electricity" example model is available in the [Wattile_Examples] repository on GitHub.
+The example
+model:

 - Accepts as input the predictors from the training data set created above
 - Generates time-based features as additional predictors